Welcome to Appsloveworld technologies , In this session, we learn about transactions in the SQL server.

 At this point, the change is made permanent to the database.

-You might have one or more SQL servers of commands or inserts, updates, and deletes and then you check for any errors.
-If there are errors, you rollback the transaction, otherwise, you commit the transaction.
+You might have one or more SQL commands such as inserts, updates, and deletes, and then you check for any errors.
+If there are errors, you rollback the transaction; otherwise, you commit the transaction.

 Transaction in sql server stored procedure example